Introduction

 in the policy path.
 The policy path is thus relative to the namespace which it was created in.

-To repeat the previous example for this particular use case, a few small changes need to be made in how to create the token.
+To repeat the previous example for this particular use case, a few changes need to be made in how to create the token.
 There's a need to specify the -namespace

-option when creating the token as well as specifying it when logging in.
+option when creating the token, as well as specifying it when logging in.
 An example is below:

 $ FOO_ADMIN_TOKEN=$(vault token create -format=json -policy=foo-admin -namespace=foo | jq -r '.auth.client_token') $ vault login -namespace=foo $FOO_ADMIN_TOKEN